Learn how GPS location is recorded with ClockShark and what the different settings accomplish

 When creating or editing a user, you have these two options above to configure their GPS location settings.
 Now that we know when ClockShark records GPS locations, we'll go over what each location setting does on the mobile app.

 When this setting only is selected, users must have their location enabled on their phone in order to clock in, clock out, and stay clocked in.
-On newer phones, this means that ClockShark must have access to the location with the "ask every time", "allow while using", or "allow always" permissions.
+On newer phones, this means that ClockShark must have access to the location with the "allow always" permission and have Precise Location enabled.
 Older devices may have different options or simply an on/off setting.
 If location permissions are changed to the "deny" option or the location of the phone is disabled then users with this setting will be clocked out and will be unable to clock in until location permissions are enabled.

 When this setting only is enabled, ClockShark will attempt to collect GPS locations about every 15-20 minutes while the user is on the clock.
 This does not include breaks, no locations are recorded while the user is on break or clocked out.
 Note that this setting by itself does not enforce any kind of GPS requirement.
-It simply attempts to gather locations in the 15-minute intervals, but it will not work as intended unless the employee enables the location permissions and ensures it is set to "Allow always."
+It simply attempts to gather locations in the 15-minute intervals, but it will not work as intended unless the employee enables the location permissions, ensures it is set to "Allow always" and for newer devices, has Precise Location enabled.
 If this is the only setting selected, then the employee will never get automatically clocked out based on location availability.

 No settings enabled